 If I were still in the dating/club scene this would be my pick up line:

-‘Hello my names bipolar what’s yours’.
-I am hoping to start an honest conversion
+I am hoping to start an honest conversion with open minded and honest people.

 To combat fear by inspiring readers to take a closer look and at their own internal journey.
-It is vital you

 What follows is a short explanation of how I use words.
-So much gets lost

 For the most I use the terms ’spiritual’ interchangeably with ‘religion’ although when there is a clear difference between the two I will state so.